-Sir Jagadish Chandra Bose's entire lifetime of 78 years was during the British rule in India, a period that gave rise to legends such as Gandhi, who is a familiar face for almost everyone around the globe.
-On that scale, Bose is a lesser-known legend.
-Yet one or the other of his scientific achievements and inventions form the basis of the gadgets and gizmos we use every day.
+Sir Jagadish Chandra Bose's entire lifetime of 78 years took place during the British rule in India, a period that gave rise to prominent Indian reformers such as Gandhi.
+By comparison, Bose is a lesser-known legend, albeit equally as important for the development of post-British India.

-However, in British India, Bose was much more than all his accolades; he was a source of inspiration to a nation otherwise struggling for independence and a fresh identity, in a difficult economic and political climate.
+Bose was much more than all his accolades; he was a source of inspiration to a nation otherwise struggling for independence and fresh identity, in a difficult economic and political climate.
 The Better India writes about his impact on his close friend and Nobel Laureate Rabindranath Tagore.
-Rabindranath Tagore was a vocal supporter of Bose's research.
+Tagore was a vocal supporter of Bose's research.
 In his poem for him, published in Kalpana, Tagore was magnanimous in his praise:

 “From the Temple of Science in the West,